 If you are audited and your IFTA or IPR records are rated as inadequate, the following adjustments will be made:

-- Your reported miles per gallon will be reduced to 4.0 or reduced by 20%, which will result in increased consumption and tax due (IC 6-6-4.1-9 and IFTA Article P570);
+- your reported miles per gallon will be reduced to 4.0 or reduced by 20%, which will result in increased consumption and tax due (IC 6-6-4.1-9 and IFTA Article P570);

-- Any reported tax-paid credit gallons without a supporting fuel receipt(s) will be disallowed credit (IC 6-6-4.1-6 and IFTA Article P550); and
+- any reported tax-paid credit gallons without a supporting fuel receipt(s) will be disallowed credit (IC 6-6-4.1-6 and IFTA Article P550); and

-- You will be assessed 20% of the apportionable fees paid for the registration year audited.
+- you will be assessed 20% of the apportionable fees paid for the registration year audited.
 (IRP Plan Article x-1015).

 The Federal Motor Carrier Safety Administration (FMCSA) has a designated website for ELD implementation.
 Also, refer to your ELD’s manual or manufacturer’s website for configuration and use directions.

 For more information on Indiana Motor Fuel Taxes or IFTA, see DOR’s Fuel Tax Account Quick Reference Guide and the International Fuel Tax Agreement Information Handbook.
-For more information on IRP, please see our IRP page and the DOR International Registration Plan Handbook.
-For more information on DOR audits, please see IFTA/IRP Audit Tips and Audit Manual.
+For more information on IRP, see our IRP page and the DOR International Registration Plan Handbook.
+For more information on DOR audits, see IFTA/IRP Audit Tips and Audit Manual.